Half Bad: Plot

-Half Bad is set in modern-day Europe, mainly in Britain, where witches and humans (Fains) live together.
-There are two primary types of witches: Black witches (generally oppressed and written off as evil) and White witches (the main population).
+Half Bad is set in a version of modern-day Europe, mainly Britain, in which witches and humans (Fains) live together.
+Witches are divided into Black (oppressed and written off as evil), and White, the latter making up the majority of the witch population.

 The 17-year-old protagonist, Nathan, is half White and half Black, or Half Code.
 His mother is dead, and his father, Marcus, is the most powerful and violent Black witch in history.
 Because of his parentage, Nathan's every move is monitored by the Council of White Witches.
 He is forced to follow a strict set of rules, but when he breaks one too many, he is taken away from his grandmother and entrusted into the care of a White witch, Celia.
 Trapped in a cage and abused by Celia, Nathan must escape before his seventeenth birthday, to find his father, and receive three gifts from him and his Gift.
 Otherwise, he will die.